blairliikala/Caption-Reader/README.md

 <captions-viewer src="caption.vtt"></caption-viewer>
 ```

-## Link the Video Player and Captions Reader
+### Link the Video Player and Captions Reader

-To make the captions to update when the video is playing, and respond to clicks, the captiosn component needs to be linked to the video player.
+To make the captions to update when the video is playing, and respond to clicks, the captions component needs to be linked to the video player.
 Simply use the `config` setup and pass the video element shown below.
 Most (if not all) have a property to get the native `<video>` or `<audio>` element, but if not there is a way describe later on to manually connect the listeners.

 Simple example connecting a native video tag to the component: